 1. Jim Thorpe

 Stroll through the festively decorated streets of Jim Thorpe, which transforms into a magical wonderland each Christmas season.
 And, for the first three weekends in December, Jim Thorpe welcomes residents and visitors to celebrate its annual Olde Time Christmas, featuring a slew of fun activities.
 Take a train ride with Santa.
 Listen to Christmas carols.
 And, join the free Christmas Club for Kids, which features craft-making and holiday movies.

 Experience a picture-perfect Christmas when you visit the enchanting town of Wellsboro.
 The quaint town, with a Main Street drenched in Christmas lights, kicks off December with its Annual Dickens of a Christmas Celebration.
-Then, on December 7, 2018, Wellsboro celebrates Christmas on Main Street, a charming celebration that includes trolley rides and appearances by Santa.
+Wellsboro also celebrates Christmas on Main Street, a charming celebration that includes trolley rides and appearances by Santa.

 Feel as though you’ve stepped into the popular Christmas film "It’s A Wonderful Life" when you visit the enchanting town of Indiana, also the hometown of Jimmy Stewart.
 Every year, Philadelphia Street – the main street in town – transforms into Bedford Falls.
 Weekends mean the "It’s A Wonderful Life Festival," which features a full menu of activities including appearances by Santa, Christmas carolers, and free holiday movies.

 Bring your shopping list to Franklin, where you’ll be mesmerized by the festively-decorated windows in the town’s shops.
 The town features a variety of activities throughout the season, including performances of "A Christmas Story" at the Barrow-Civic Theater.